7 Practical Heating Solutions for Your Indoor Grow

-It’s a challenge keeping your leafy friends warm in winter when cold air finds its way through every nook and cranny.
+It’s a challenge keeping your leafy friends warm when cold air finds its way through every nook and cranny.
 Shannon McKee offers some options to keep your plants cozy until the warmer months arrive.

 One of the first options available for heating your growroom is focusing on heating the soil rather than the air.
 Soil or seedling mats sit underneath your trays and pots to provide the warmth that growing plants need.
 These soil mats are a great option when you want that ideal soil temperature between 75-85°F but can’t imagine trying to keep the heat in your home or greenhouse at that temperature.
 Some people only think of this as a germination mat, but it’s valuable for heating plants that have already germinated.